MGT Course Student Learning Outcomes

 MGT 235 - Organizational Behavior

-Students will be able to define the factors in performance management.
+Students will be able to identify and describe factors in performance management systems.

-Students will be able to list and define seen power bases.
+Students will be able to list and define seen power bases in organizational settings.

 Students will be able to select an appropriate leadership style given different conditions.